- Join Stake to get a free share worth up to $150 USD.

-Stake, a division of financial services company Sanlam Private Wealth Pty Ltd, was established in Australia in 2017 and has quickly become one of the largest stock trading applications providing non-US users access to United States sharemarkets.
-It has opened up its services to other countries, including New Zealand, the UK and Brazil.
+Since 2017, when it first launched in Australia, Stake has become one of the largest stock trading applications providing non-US users access to United States sharemarkets.
+It has opened up its services to other countries, including New Zealand, the UK, and Brazil.

 Stake aims to bring innovative technology to the world of brokerage applications and seem to be doing fairly well in its journey to achieve this.

 In Australia, Stake is regulated by the Australian Securities and Investment Commission (ASIC).
 Its US brokerage partner, Drive Wealth, is regulated by FINRA (Financial Industry Regulatory Authority) and is a member of the SIPC (Securities Investor Protection Corporation).